Jocelyne Taillon

-Jocelyne Taillon (19 May 1941 in Doudeville – 10 June 2004 in Rouen) was a French lyrical singer.
+Jocelyne Taillon (19 May 1941 – 10 June 2004) was a French mezzo-soprano who was for most of her career a member of the Paris Opera, but also appeared internationally.

 Life and career

-Taillon won the first prize at the 1966 Monte Carlo Singing Competition and embarked on a career as a concert artist.

-She made her stage debut in Ariane et Barbe-Bleue by Dukas in Bordeaux in 1968, and in Geneva she appeared in Macbeth by Bloch.
+Taillon was born in Doudeville on 19 May 1941.
+She studies voice with soprano Germaine Lubin.
+She won first prize for singing at the Monte Carlo Competition in 1966, and then embarked on a career as a concert artist.
+In 1968 she made her debut at the Grand Théâtre de Bordeaux, as Ariane in Ariane et Barbe-Bleue by Dukas.
+She performed in Geneva in Macbeth by Bloch.
 She was then seen at the houses in Nantes, Marseille and at the Paris Opéra.
-In 1970 she took part in the Holland Festival, and at Glyndebourne in 1971 (Geneviève).
+In 1970 she took part in the Holland Festival.
+Taillon appeared at the 1971 Glyndebourne Festival as Geneviève in Debussy's Pell.

-Taillon made her Metropolitan Opera debut in 1979 (Cieca in La Gioconda) and sang there for several seasons including Anna (Les Troyens), Quickly (Falstaff) and Erda (Der Ring des Nibelungen).
+Taillon made her Metropolitan Opera debut in 1979 (Cieca in La Gioconda).
+She performed there in Puccini's Suor Angelica alongside Renata Scotto in 1981, and in 1983 as Anna in Les Troyens by Berlioz for the opening of the season.
+She sang the role of Antonia's Mother in Offenbach's Les contes d'Hoffmann, directed by Jean-Pierre Ponnelle and conducted by James Levine, at the 1982 Salzburg Festival, and in 1986 portrayed Marcellina in Mozart's Le nozze di Figaro there.
+She appeared as Quickly in Verdi's Falstaff and as Erda in Wagner's Der Ring des Nibelungen.
 In Nantes she took part in rare revivals of French works such as Le Roi l'a dit by Delibes and Pénélope by Fauré.

 Her voice was described as "deep and warm" and she displayed a "dramatic intensity which allowed her to make a mark in secondary roles".
+She made recordings of some of her roles, including Geneviève, conducted by Armin Jordan and the Mother in Ravel's L'enfant et les sortilèges, conducted by André Previn.

+Taillon died in Rouen on 10 June 2004.